LIZ WESTBERRY, head of school, Language arts & SCIENCE teacher

 Ms. Brann lives in Wayne Township with her husband Edward and her two sons William and Oliver, who attend the school.
 She enjoys jewelry making, painting, knitting/crocheting, needle felting, and camping.

-will goldsmith, outdoor education & games teacher, Primary Spanish Teacher, Forest School Assistant
+will goldsmith, outdoor education & games teacher, forest kindergarten Spanish Teacher

 William Goldsmith was the Forest School Assistant last year.
 This year, Will will be teaching Outdoor Education and Games, will continue to assist with the Forest School program twice a week and will lend a hand in EE and ME, as well!